 Leshner says that all the crypto assets locked on the DeFi platform’s smart contracts are safe.

 “All supplied assets, borrowed assets, and positions are completely unaffected.
-Users don’t have to worry about their funds; the only risk is that you (or another user) receives an unfairly large quantity of COMP.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Users don’t have to worry about their funds; the only risk is that you (or another user) receives an unfairly large quantity of COMP.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action